nek0byte/Tugas_BasDat/README.md

 # Student Data Dashboard

-A lightweight full-stack application for ingesting local student datasets into MySQL with a FastAPI backend and a Svelte + Tailwind frontend.
+Project for Data Base course 2025
+Create student info database from given data and display it.

 ## Project Structure